 Good soil preparation for roses includes:

 - Amending the planting area with lots of organic matter before planting.
-Compost, leaf mould and well rotted manure are all excellent for retaining moisture and contributing nutrients to the soil.
+Compost, leaf mold. and well-rotted manure are all excellent for retaining moisture and contributing nutrients to the soil.

-Applications of mulch over time have a profound effect on the soils nutrient density and really help to improve the structure of the soil create preferable conditions for roses to be healthy and display an impressive bloom.
+Applications of mulch over time have a profound effect on the soil’s nutrient density and really help to improve the structure of the soil creating preferable conditions for roses to be healthy and display an impressive bloom.

 3. Pests Attacking the Rose Buds (Aphids)